jbc-cp/csc202-assignments/projects/4/ass4.md

 1. There is no distinction made between upper and lower case letters (CaT is the same word as cat)
 1. Blank lines are counted in line numbering.

+*** WIP ***

+A concordance contains a list of stop-words, and a mutable hash table mapping words to a list of textual positions.

+A location-hash is a hash table mapping strings to textual positions

 The general algorithm for the word-concordance program is:

 1. Read the stop-words file into your implementation of a hash table